 Effective rent accounts for any incentives provided to you as the tenant.
 Under an effective market rent review, your rent would be lower than it would be under a 'face' market review.

-At Tenant CS, we strongly advise our clients to undertake an effective market rent review (i.e. factoring in all incentives) when exercising their option or weighing up market alternatives.
+At Tenant CS, we strongly advise our clients to undertake an effective market rent review when exercising an option or weighing up market alternatives.

 Although the market rent review process is relatively standardised, negotiating a market rent review is not straightforward.

-If a tenant does not have a process in place, or the proper market knowledge, to respond to rent notices promptly, it's likely to result in a rent level that's determined by a valuer – which can be costly.
-Suppose a tenant does not, or cannot, respond within the allocated time frame.
-In that case, the non-response is taken as 'tacit acceptance,' which means the new Market Rent is automatically accepted.
+If a tenant does not have a process or the proper market knowledge to respond to rent notices promptly, a valuer will likely determine the rent level – which can be costly.

-Landlords may also propose an excessively high rent, knowing full well that the tenant will dispute the amount but not have the upper hand at the negotiating table.
+Landlords may propose an excessively high rent, knowing full well that the tenant will dispute the amount but not have the upper hand at the negotiating table.

-Here, the outcome of the lease negotiation will likely come down to which party can hold out the longest.
+Here, the outcome of the lease negotiation is likely to come down to which party can hold out the longest.
 If the market is relatively 'flat', the landlord may propose what seems like a relatively small increase – say four to five per cent – in the hope that the tenant will not see the value or have the time for a rental dispute.

-Landlords also tend to favour 'face' market rent reviews.
+Landlords tend to favour 'face' market rent reviews.
 This is because 'effective' reviews may require an incentive to entice the tenant to exercise their option.
 Effective reviews can also result in a lower rental outcome for the landlord, which they try to prevent by adding a ratchet clause – a clause in a lease that prevents the rent from decreasing.

-There's an old saying that "you don't get what you deserve, you get what you negotiate".
+There's an old saying that "you don't get what you deserve; you get what you negotiate".

 This saying certainly applies to negotiating commercial leases and rental rates.
+Landlords are keen to attract high-quality tenants on long leases, especially in today's market.
 But there are some smart negotiating steps you can take to help you secure the best possible commercial lease deal, including: